The Ultimate Japan Bucket List: 30 Unmissable Experiences

 A visit to the Hiroshima War Memorial is an extremely sobering and impactful experience.

 In this modern age, it can be easy to forget about the horrors of the past before our lifetimes.
-I found the visit to the Peace Memorial a very moving experience, putting scenes I’d only read about in school into reality.
+I found the visit to the Peace Memorial a very moving experience, turning scenes I’d only read about in school into reality.

 Ride a Bullet Train